abhishek-aar-zz/fashionECom-DBM/README.md

 # fashionECom-DBM
 Yeah!
-Project title goes as-- Fashion E Commerce Database Management --
+Project title is as-- Fashion E Commerce Database Management --

+For the report/readme: open report.pdf in the rep